RandyTheOtter/nvidia-driver/doc/nvidia-driver.md

     - makedirs: True
 ```

 It saves the script to `/home/user/.local/bin/nvrun`.
-This location is special since it is examined as part of the $PATH.
+This location is special since it is examined as a part of the $PATH.
 Executable files stored there can be ran just as any other command on your system, without specifying the path to it.

 ### Confirm that prime is working correctly

-Good way to confirm that our prime script is working correctly is to execute `glxinfo -B` (part of mesa-utils) and check it's output.
+Good way to confirm that our prime script is working correctly is to execute `glxinfo -B` (part of the `mesa-utils`) and check it's output.
 When ran by itself, it returns something like `llvmpipe (LLVM <version> ...)` in `OpenGL renderer string`.
 If your prime setup works correctly, running `nvrun glxinfo -B` results in your nvidia card showing up in the aforementioned field.

 # Downloads
 ## Current version